esensar/fbihtax/README.md

 ## Installation

-Check out releases for build binaries.
+Check out releases for built binaries.
 Script is also available for installation, but it requires root access.
-Script also install `pdftk` version required to properly run this tool.
+Script will also install `pdftk` version required to properly run this tool.
 ```
 $ sudo sh -c "$(curl -fsSL https://raw.githubusercontent.com/esensar/fbihtax/main/scripts/install.sh)"
 ```